2023 Most Popular General Agriculture Bachelor's Degree Schools in Tennessee

 About 51% of the students majoring in agriculture at the school are women while 49% are male.

-Read full report on General Agriculture at Tennessee Technological University
+Full General Agriculture at Tennessee Technological University Report

-You’ll be in good company if you decide to attend Austin Peay State University.
-It ranked #3 on our 2023 Most Popular General Agriculture Bachelor’s Degree Schools in Tennessee list.
-Located in the midsize city of Clarksville, Austin Peay State University is a public college with a medium-sized student population.
+Out of the 4 schools in Tennessee that were part of this year’s ranking, Austin Peay State University landed the # 3 spot on the list.
+Located in the city of Clarksville, Austin Peay State University is a public school with a medium-sized student population.

 Women make up 68% of the agriculture majors at the school.